 The inflation risk of the Group arises from the possibility that the salaries will increase due to inflation.
 The Group uses inflation hedge contracts to hedge Belgian salary payments.
-For more information we refer to note 8.9.5.C of the Melexis Group's annual report.
+For more information please refer to note 8.9.5.
+AA of the Melexis Group Annual Report.